Why Did the Apostle Paul Have a Low

 For many years I pondered why the Apostle Paul would say that "bodily‭ exercise‭ profiteth‭‭‭ little‭‭".
 After all, in our modern day, many health-conscious people realize that performing some type of exercise regimen on a regular basis can not only strengthen our body and improve our health, but it can likewise help us to extend our lives as well.
 In fact, personally, as some of you will already know, even at the current age of sixty-eight, while it is indeed both a mental and physical challenge for me, I perform a regular exercise regimen consisting of resistance training -- various dumbbell exercises -- and body weight exercises -- squats, push-ups, sit-ups, stairs -- about three times every week.

 There is no denying that doing so has helped me a lot.
 For one thing, exercising keeps my body elastic so that I don't become stiff in my muscles and joints.
 A good exercise regimen also helps me to burn off the excess fat which many of us tend to acquire in our old age as our metabolism begins to slow down.
 Exercising regularly also lowers my cholesterol to a much safer level; and believe me, I am still working on that.
 There are undoubtedly other benefits as well which I am sure you can think of.
 So there are definitely good reasons for me to follow a good exercise routine.
-After all, I want to stuck around on Planet Earth for as long as I possibly can, so that I can continue to share the Gospel with this lost and dying world.
+After all, I want to stick around on Planet Earth for as long as I possibly can, so that I can continue to share the Gospel with this lost and dying world.

 Of course, as we all know, no matter how long we each live in Earth years, it is really nothing, and not even a drop in the bucket when we compare it to Eternity.
 We are each barely a spark and a very brief flash, if even that, in the light of Eternity.
 Thousands of years ago, the writers of the Holy Scriptures observed the very same thing.
 Thus, they penned verses such as the following: